 You could very easily spend a week exploring the Milford Sound area, by car and on foot – as well as by kayak, boat and plane!
-There’s a good reason it has been judged the world’s top travel destination (2008 Travelers’ Choice Destinations Awards by TripAdvisor) and the eighth wonder of the world by Rudyard Kipling.
+There’s a good reason it has been judged the world’s top travel destination (TripAdvisor 2008 Travelers’ Choice Destinations Awards) and the eighth wonder of the world by Rudyard Kipling.
 We’re cramming as much as we can into one long day, as we make our way from a week in Queenstown, to our second week in Dunedin.
 We’ve pre-booked a two-hour nature cruise, and I’m keen to do as many of the short walks as I can fit in one day…

 Milford Sound walks

 I’ve got an hour before our cruise to do a couple of the shorter walks around Milford Sound, while the rest of the family orders lunch at the busy Discover Milford Sound information centre and kiosk.